aptdnfapt/opencode-parallel-agents/README.md

 # Open Code Parallel Agents

+Open Code is an open-source coding tool that supports almost any model in the market.
+Unlike other coding tools such as Claude Code that support multiple sub-agents in parallel but are limited to their own model (Claude), Open Code allows you to run multiple sub-agents in parallel using different models.
+This approach can be much more effective than single-model solutions because different models have different understandings and perspectives on problems.
+They can share their insights with the main agent, which then synthesizes a better solution.
+The point of this project is to get better responses by leveraging multiple models simultaneously, saving time and improving code quality.

 This repository contains agent templates and command configurations for running parallel agents in the Open Code system.

 ## Setup Instructions